Skip to content

 KuboCD is particularly useful when:

-• You are already using GitOps tools like FluxCD or ArgoCD, and need a structured way to package and manage applications as versioned, portable artifacts.
+• You are already using GitOps tools like Flux or ArgoCD and need a structured way to package and manage applications as versioned, portable artifacts.

-Main concepts
+Main Concepts

 KuboCD introduces two core concepts that form the foundation of its deployment model:

-KuboCD, Flux, Helm and GitOps
+KuboCD, Flux, Helm, and GitOps

-Most production-grade applications already provide an official or community-maintained Helm chart.
+Most production-grade applications provide an official or community-maintained Helm chart.
 KuboCD makes these charts more accessible by abstracting the complexity of Helm-based deployments.

-Feature Comparison: KuboCD vs Helm vs FluxCD
+Feature Comparison: KuboCD vs. Helm vs. Flux

-Feature / Tool KuboCD Helm FluxCD
+Feature / Tool KuboCD Helm Flux

 Primary Role Application packaging & deployment abstraction Templating and deploying Kubernetes manifests GitOps continuous delivery